Note: This feature is not available on “E” series controllers.

 With Advatek’s 3rd generation of pixel control firmware, PixLite® Mk3 devices now feature a hardware firewall specifically for blocking irrelevant universe data, pre-processor.
 This ensures perfect performance even with poorly configured software.

-For a pixel controller to perform at its best, the amount of data to be processed should be optimised.
+For a pixel controller to perform at its best, the amount of data to be processed should be optimized.
 If Art-Net is broadcast to multiple pixel controllers, then each device will likely be flooded with irrelevant data that will slow down its ability to perform as it should.
-This same problem is seen if sACN data is multicast to a device without a network switch that has been configured to utilise IGMP Snooping.
+This same problem is seen if sACN data is multicast to a device without a network switch that has been configured to utilize IGMP Snooping.

 In the case of daisy chaining pixel controller Ethernet connections, the devices themselves are acting as small network switches.
 So if multicast sACN is used, there is no third-party network switch that can perform IGMP Snooping to filter bad traffic from each device.

 Ideally, the pixel controller should filter out any data that is not needed.
 This would then increase processor efficiency, optimizing refresh rates and overall performance.

 The hardware firewall system is just one of the many features included as part of our new state-of-the-art Mk3 processor.
 Our sophisticated firmware provides scalable value to your lighting project, allowing daisy chaining of pixel controllers for the first time ever in commercial installations.

 How does a Universe Data Hardware Firewall work?